TGX-CORE/website/docs/documentation/interfaces/ClientOptions.md

  to load all registries or an array of specific registries.

 #### sweep? : `string` \| `boolean`
- Set to *true* to sweep main directory or set to a path relative from the current working directory to sweep a specific path.
+ Set to *true* to sweep main directory or set to an absolute path to sweep a specific path.